Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 Judges are independent.
 They are asked to put aside their own political preferences, and consider the entries solely on how far they meet the Prize criteria.

-Early in the summer, the judges decide on a set of eight to ten finalists, which is published on the Foundation website and publicised via our social media and the press.
-The winners are announced at the Orwell Festival of Political Writing in July.
+Early in the summer, the judges decide on a set of finalists (approximately eight per prize), which is published on the Foundation website and publicised via our social media and the press.
+The winners are announced at the Orwell Festival of Political Writing in June.

 The Blog Prize was discontinued in 2010.
 Jean Seaton wrote about why here.
 The Orwell Prize does not currently have plans to re-launch the Blog Prize.